clemi2408/tsdb_beta/apps/generator/README.md

 the generated workload is persisted.
 The `GeneratorConfig` has the following configuration parameters:

-- Number of records `recordCount`.
+- Number of inserts `insertCount`.
-- List of `RecordConfig` entries `recordConfigs`.
+- List of `InsertConfig` entries `insertConfigs`.

-With the definition of `RecordConfig` elements the record to be generated can be described.
+With the definition of `InsertConfig` elements the insert to be generated can be described.
-A record can consist of several KV pairs.
+A insert can consist of several KV pairs.
-Each `RecordConfig` element describes a KV pair of the record to be generated.
+Each `InsertConfig` element describes a KV pair of the insert to be generated.
 With respect to the key, the following key strategies are possible:

 - Key strategy A: Assignment of a predefined key.
 - Key strategy B: Generation of a key by defining a minimum and maximum length.

-The `RecordConfig` has the following key-specific parameters:
+The `InsertConfig` has the following key-specific parameters:

 - Default value of the key `keyValue` (key strategy A).
 - Minimum length of the key of the KV pair `minKeyLength` (key strategy B).